mesosphere/dcos-docs-site/pages/services/edge-lb/1.0.0/installing/index.md

 - Access to [the remote Edge-LB repositories](https://support.mesosphere.com/hc/en-us/articles/213198586).

 **Limitations**
-- Currently, Edge-LB works only with DC/OS Enterprise in permissive [security mode](/1.10/security/#security-modes).
-It does not work with strict or disabled.
+- Currently, Edge-LB works only with DC/OS Enterprise in permissive mode on DC/OS 1.10, and permissive or strict mode on DC/OS 1.11 [security mode](/1.10/security/#security-modes).
+It does not work with disabled mode.

 # Add Edge-LB package repositories
 The Edge-LB package is composed of two components: the Edge-LB API server and the Edge-LB pools.
 You must install universe repos for the Edge-LB API server and the Edge-LB pool in order to install Edge-LB.
 The Edge-LB API server is a restful API that manages one or more Edge-LB pools.
 Each Edge-LB pool is a collection of load balancers.
 An Edge-LB pool can be used to launch one or more instances of a load balancer to create a single highly available load balancer.
 Currently the Edge-LB pool supports only HAProxy as a load balancer.